sp4wn-owner/Spawn/README.md

 sudo nano /boot/firmware/config.txt
 ```

-### default is 1, but you'll need to change this to 0
+### Since we're using v4l2 you'll need to change this to 0
 ```bash
 camera_auto_detect=0
 ```

-### add the following three lines at the bottom of this file
+### Add the following three lines at the bottom of the config.txt file
 ```bash
 start_x=1
 gpu_mem=128